Jhalana Leopard Safari

 By Rail: The Jaipur Junction Railway station is the nearest rail station to the Jhalana Leopard Reserve.
 Which is around 11.7 km away from the forest.
-The station is the famous tourist station and connected through the direct trains from the major cities of India like Udaipur, Delhi, Mumbai, etc. For covering the distance from the station to Jhalana, you can hire a taxi or catch the local bus.
+The station is a famous tourist station and is connected through direct trains from the major cities of India like Udaipur, Delhi, Mumbai, etc. For covering the distance from the station to Jhalana, you can hire a taxi or catch the local bus.

 By Road: There is a direct road passing nearby the Jhalana forest reserve connecting it with cities like Mumbai, Ahmedabad, Udaipur, Kota, etc which is further connected with the major cities of India.
 So, If you are choosing the direct road trip from Delhi, Mumbai, or Udaipur, you can easily reach the Jhalana without any hassle.
 You can get on the road trip in your own vehicle or opt for the state Bus services to reach Jhalana.

 Q. How many leopards are in Jhalana safari?

 Currently, there are 40 plus leopards in Jhalana Leopard Safari.

 Yes, kids are allowed in Jhalana Safari, and there is no age restriction on that.
 Children aged 6 and above are considered adults and charged the same as adults

 Q. How many leopards are there in Jaipur?

 Currently, there are 70 plus leopards in Jaipur in the multiple conservation reserve such as Jhalna, Amagarh, and Nahargarh.